 Social problems and illegal activities

 I would very often say the wrong thing, not really understanding compassion or diplomacy or courtesy.
 I just figured that if you were talking to me I shouldn’t have to hide my thoughts or feelings.
 That made no sense to me.

 I also lied, cheated on tests, and shop-lifted.
 I have since made amends for all this activity but it was pure luck that I was never caught.
 I don’t know how I did it but I was able to steal some fairly big items, considering I didn’t have a purse or back pack with me.
 I would go to the public library to do my homework for Honors English or AP History and then, at lunch time, I’d cross the street, walk into the grocery store, and steal my lunch.
 Every time I went to the library, I’d steal my next meal.
 And we weren’t poor.
 We lived in a nice neighborhood and I had a sizable allowance.
 I just wanted to steal.
+It made my brain buzz.
 It gave me a thrill.

 Fast forward to age 23 when all but the lying had stopped years before: I chose to go on medication and it was a revelation.

 I felt like a better version of myself.
 I felt like a missing piece of me had been restored.